Skip to content

 Note

-If you don't have the textual command on your path, you may have forgotten to install with the dev switch.
+If you don't have the textual command on your path, you may have forgotten to install the textual-dev package.

 See getting started for details.